gmsn-ita/minushalf/docs/source/commands.rst

         Returns:

-            minushalf_results.dat : File that contains the optimal values of the cutsand the final
-                                    value of the Gap.
+            minushalf_results.dat : File that contains the optimal values of the cuts and the final value of the Gap.

-            corrected_valence_potfiles: Potential files resulting from valence correction.
+            corrected_valence_potfiles: Potential files corrected with opti-mum valence cuts.

-            corrected_conduction_potfiles: Potential files resulting from conduction correction.
+            corrected_conduction_potfiles: Potential files corrected with optimum conduction cuts.

     Options:
     --quiet